meteor/meteor/docs/client/basic/sections/methods.md

 ### On the client

-On the client you should pass a callback and the method will run asynchronously: it will return nothing and instead deliver its results to the callback function.
+Methods called on the client run asynchronously, so you need to pass a callback in order to observe the result of the call.
+The callback will be called with two arguments, `error` and `result`.
+The `error` argument will be `null` unless an exception was thrown.
+When an exception is thrown, the `error` argument is `instanceof Meteor.error` and the `result` argument is undefined.

-The callback will be called with two arguments: `error` and `result`.
+Here's an example of calling the `commentOnPost` method with arguments `comment` and `postId`:

 ```
 // Asynchronous call with a callback on the client